Connect with others who understand.

 Written by Joan Grossman

-Developing rib pain years after a mastectomy for breast cancer can be confusing and distressing.
-Although you should be sure to let your oncologist know about this symptom, take comfort in the fact that breast cancer recurrence is unlikely after undergoing a mastectomy.
-Your doctor can help you determine the cause of the pain and find an effective treatment.
+Developing rib pain years after a mastectomy for breast cancer can be concerning.
+You should be sure to let your oncologist (cancer specialist) know about this symptom.
+According to Mayo Clinic, rib pain is most common in women over 40 and often has no known cause.
+Your doctor can look for potential causes of the pain and find an effective treatment.

 Many MyBCTeam members have described rib pain that continues years after their breast cancer treatment (and sometimes after breast reconstruction), and they understandably have concerns.
 “Has anyone suffered from rib pain since treatment — even years out?” one member asked.

-“It’s been three years since my mastectomy, and I have pain under my arm by my ribs, and it wraps around to my back.
+“It’s been three years since my mastectomy, and I have pain under my arm by my ribs.
+It wraps around to my back.
 If I push lightly on the bone down from my armpit, it’s sore.
-Has anyone had this problem?
 I’m a little worried,” another member wrote.

 Reasons Rib Pain Occurs After a Mastectomy

-Rib pain that persists years after a mastectomy is often due to neuropathy — or nerve pain — that is believed to be caused by nerve damage.
+Rib pain that persists years after a mastectomy is often due neuropathy (nerve damage).
 The damage may occur during breast cancer surgery or when scar tissue forms around nerves.
-This condition is known as post-mastectomy pain syndrome (PMPS) and is a type of chronic (long-term) neuropathic pain.
+This condition is known as postmastectomy pain syndrome (PMPS), which can cause long-term neuropathic pain.

-Pain may be felt in the chest wall, shoulder, arm, or armpit.
-The chest wall is the structure that protects the organs in the torso and includes the ribs, spine, and sternum.
-Chest wall pain may be experienced as back pain.
+You may feel this type of rib pain in the chest wall, shoulder, arm, or armpit, and sometimes even on the back toward the shoulder blade area.
+The chest wall is the structure that protects the organs in the torso and includes the ribs, spine, and sternum (breastbone).

 • Pricking or shooting pain